allegro0132/ltoctl/README.md

 ## Features

-- **Tape Management**: Easy-to-use commands for common tape operations (status, rewind, eject, seeking).
+- **Tape Management**: Easy-to-use commands for common tape operations (status, rewind, eject, seek, erase, retension).
 - **Automated Backup**: Iterates through a source directory and writes each item (file or folder) as a separate archive on the tape.
 - **Restore Capability**: Retrieve specific archives or full backups from tape to a specified location.
 - **Resume Capability**: Supports resuming a backup job from a specific file/folder if a previous run was interrupted.